SESAME PLACE WITH TODDLERS

 The ticket prices for anyone 24 months and older are:

 Children 23 months & younger can enter the park free of charge.

 Paying for parking is a pet peeve of mine, but the cost for parking at Sesame Place is a whopping $25.
 If you plan on going to the park for two days, as we did, that’s $50 out of your pocket.

 What made it worse was the weather was cold and rainy, so we left early (got rainy day tickets) and didn’t get a refund for parking, even though we were there less than an hour.

 Tip: I recommend parking at the hotel next to the “official” parking lot.
-The parking there is $15, so you’ll save money without being too much further from the park entrance.
+The parking is $15, so you’ll save money without being too far from the park entrance.

 SESAME PLACE REVIEW: DAY 1